espressif/esp-idf/docs/en/api-reference/storage/nvs_flash.rst

 NVS Encryption
 --------------

-Please refer to the :doc:`NVS Encryption <nvs_encryption>` guide for more details.
+Please refer to the :doc:`nvs_encryption` guide for more details.

 NVS Partition Generator Utility
 -------------------------------

 This utility helps generate NVS partition binary files which can be flashed separately on a dedicated partition via a flashing utility.
 Key-value pairs to be flashed onto the partition can be provided via a CSV file.
-For more details, please refer to :doc:`NVS Partition Generator Utility <nvs_partition_gen>`.
+For more details, please refer to :doc:`nvs_partition_gen`.

 Application Example
 -------------------